KelvinoKing/alx-low_level_programming/0x0D-preprocessor/README.md

 1-pi.h -> Defines a macro named PI as an abbreviation for 3.14159265359

 2-main.c -> Prints the name of the file it was compiled from, followed by a new line

+3-function_like_macro.h -> defines macro ABS(x) that computes the absolute value of a number x